Armed Merchant Cruiser

 On 26 August 1939 the passenger ship Rawalpindi of the P. & O. Steam Navigation Co Ltd, London was requisitioned by the Admiralty and converted to an armed merchant cruiser.
 Conversion was completed on 19 September 1939.

 Displacement: 16697 BRT

 On 23 November 1939, HMS Rawalpindi (Capt.
 Edward Coverley Kennedy, RN) on Northern Patrol was shelled and sunk by the German battlecruiser Scharnhorst southeast of Iceland in the Iceland-Faroe passage in position 63º40'N, 12º31'W. 275 dead and 37 survivors.
-The battlecruiser had tried to break out into the Atlantic together with the sistership Gneisenau.
+The battlecruiser was operating together with her sistership Gneisenau.
 The ships returned to Germany to avoid the now searching warships of the British Home Fleet.

 Commands listed for HMS Rawalpindi

 Please note that we're still working on this section